NLXionaire/Null-Array-Setup/README.md

 If you do, congratulations!
 You have now setup a NAV.
 If you do not, please contact support on [Discord](https://discord.gg/6q7VWpN) or [Telegram](https://t.me/joinchat/ICJpaEhYCYtqic9X1KM7Ew) and they will be happy to assist you.
 ***

-This guide was created by a community member.  ***NulleXReb***.
-If it has helped you in anyway, made your day, or was the clutch in getting your Array running drop the guy some rewards @

-NLX- AdoZ9zYgequjf7KttfLyj7ucyrBigh937T

-BTC- 1Eiu35Eb8AUCp8BzVNjUKd7tPXWrP96hQM